Managing Loan Debt

 When you talk to a debt collector:

-- If the collector threatens you or uses bad language, hang up.
+• If the collector threatens you or uses foul language, hang up.
 He is breaking the law.

 When you get the validation notice:

-- If the debt is yours, make a plan for how to pay it.
+• If the debt is yours, plan how to pay it.
 Talk to a credit counselor.

 If you want the collector to stop calling:

-- Write a letter to the debt collector.
+• Write a letter to the debt collector.
 Tell him to stop calling you immediately.
-Send the letter by Certified Mail and ask for a “return receipt”.
+Send the letter by Certified Mail and request a “return receipt.”
 The law says he must stop calling you when he gets your request in writing.

 If that debt collector still calls, file a complaint.
 Call the Federal Trade Commission at 1-877-382-435.